 Teaching Compare and Contrast with Songs

 If you wish to wake up students a bit and get them to participate in class, try teaching compare and contrast with songs.
-Songs are a great way to teach a large number of Common Core skills.
-Right away, you’re probably thinking that you can teach figurative language and other poetic elements; however, you can do much more.
-Teaching the skill of comparing and contrasting with songs can be a fun and a memorable experience for your students.
+Songs are a great way to teach many Common Core skills.
+Right away, you probably think you can teach figurative language and other poetic elements; however, you can do much more.
+Teaching the skill of comparing and contrasting with songs can be a fun and memorable experience for your students.

 This handout contains all the song titles listed in this series of posts.
 It also has a printable organizer for students to use with the songs.